bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 and don't forget to add a `return` statement returning our random string.

-> Remember, this is not the only way to generate random strings you can also use the technic mentioned below to achieve the goal
+> Remember, this is not the only way to generate random strings you can also use the technique mentioned below to achieve the goal

 ```